dutykh/1DWaveTank/README.md

 This project was initiated and is maintained by:

 *   **Dr. Denys Dutykh**
-    *   *Khalifa University of Science and Technology, Abu Dhabi, UAE*
+    *   *Mathematics Department, Khalifa University of Science and Technology, Abu Dhabi, UAE*

 ## Project Structure